 Bursaries are available and can be up to 100% of the fees.
 All bursaries are means-tested.

 Offers of places are usually sent out about three weeks after the written examination.
-Parents will be asked to give a firm acceptance of the place and to pay a deposit which will be credited to the parents’ final account when their son leaves the School.
+Parents will be asked to give a firm acceptance of the place and to pay an acceptance fee which will be credited to the parents’ final account when their son leaves the School.

 Successful candidates are invited to the School for two induction days, one in June and the second in September.